mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup/osx.md

     ```

     **Note:** If you see lot of `nc: bad address 'elasticsearch'` messages, eventually exiting with the message `Service elasticsearch:9200 did not start within 300 seconds.
 Aborting...`,  increase the memory available for the Docker Engine by going to [Docker's preferences -> Advanced](https://docs.docker.com/docker-for-mac/#advanced).
+    If you see an error which says `Failed to ping DB`, it is probably due to a conflict between the postgres service in docker and the one which is running system wide.
+One solution to fix this is to stop the system wide server temporarily by running `brew services stop postgres` in your terminal.
+You can then restart the docker service.

 9. Test your environment: